digitalrebar/provision/doc/install.rst

 -------------

 **dr-provision** requires two applications to operate correctly, **bsdtar** and **7z**.
 These are used to extract the contents of iso and tar images to be served by the file server component of **dr-provision**.
-The ``intall.sh`` script will attempt to ensure these packages are installed by default.
+The ``install.sh`` script will attempt to ensure these packages are installed by default.
 However, if you are installing via manual process or baking your own installer, you must ensure these prerequisistes are met.

 For Linux, the **bsdtar** and **p7zip** packages are required.